rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 ## computedConnectedComponentNumber
 The `computedConnectedComponentNumber` property is an optional property that defines the number of the connected components to simulate.
+If `computedConnectedComponentNumber` is 0, the calculation is done on all the calculable connected components.
 The default value of this parameter is `1`.

 ## countriesToBalance
 The `countriesToBalance` property is an optional property that defines the list of [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166-1)